-If your family loves a great Museum, there are tons of different types of Museums in Dallas TX, for all interests and passions, around the Dallas area and throughout Collin County.
+If your family loves a great Museum, there are tons of different types of Museums in Dallas TX, for all interests and passions, (and free museums too!) around the Dallas area and throughout Collin County.

 We have explored many of these ourselves and love the variety they offer.
-Many of them have great interactive exhibits and bonus points for those who have free admission and membership options.
+Many of them have great interactive exhibits and bonus points for those who have free admission for Babies and Toddlers and membership options.

 There’s no better time than now to plan a visit to some of these!